Mohamed Ali (footballer): Goa

-On 23 July 2017, Ali was selected in the 10th round of the 2017–18 ISL Players Draft by Goa for the 2017–18 Indian Super League season.
+On 23 July 2017, Ali was selected in the 10th round of the 2017–18 ISL Players Draft by Goa for the 2017–18 Indian Super League.
 Before the draft, Ali had already spoken to Goa, along with other Indian Super League sides NorthEast United, Jamshedpur, and Mumbai City, but was not surprised he was selected by Goa.
 "I always imagined being part of the team and hoped of getting the opportunity to prove myself.
 I had always wished to play for my home club and I'm sure that every player in Goa has that dream to get there.
 I found myself lucky to be picked by the Gaurs," he said after being selected.

 Ali made his professional debut for Goa during their first match of the season against Chennaiyin on 19 November 2017.
 He started the match as Goa won 3–2.
 A week later, after starting in Goa's defeat against Mumbai City, Ali started and helped Goa earn a 4–3 victory over Bengaluru on 30 November.
 After the match he was awarded the Emerging Player of the Match for his performance at centerback.

 On 24 January 2018, Ali signed a new contract with the Goa keeping him at the club until 2020.